1carew1/simple-route-mongo/README.md

 Note this is a username and password that is allowed to access the REST API of the backend.

-Once completed, cd simpleRoute and run 'npm install'.
++ Once completed, cd simpleRoute and run 'npm install'.
-Once that has finished run './build_simpleroute.sh', this will create the production optimised version of the Frontend and place it in the public folder of the root project. cd into the root of the project and run 'npm install'.
++ Once that has finished run './build_simpleroute.sh', this will create the production optimised version of the Frontend and place it in the public folder of the root project.
++ cd into the root of the project and run 'npm install'.
-Once all packages are installed run 'npm start'.
++ Once all packages are installed run 'npm start'.
-If ports were left as default you should now be able to access the site via http://localhost:8090 and this should render the Simple Route frontend
++ If ports were left as default you should now be able to access the site via http://localhost:8090 and this should render the Simple Route frontend

+If you would like to run the whole project via Docker and not install Mongo anywhere you may run
++ docker-compose rm -f
++ docker-compose pull
++ docker-compose up --build -d
++ docker-compose up

+This should now be available on http://localhost:8090 and runnign via Docker

 ### List of Software + Technologies Used
++ Jenkins 2.46.2
++ Docker 17.03.1
 + Node 6.10.0
 + npm 3.10.10
 + create-react-app tool
 + ReactJS v15.4.2
++ express 4.15.2
++ express-basic-auth 1.0.1
++ lodash 4.17.4
++ mocha 3.2.0
++ mochawesome 2.0.5
++ mockgoose 7.1.1
++ mongoose 4.9.4
++ mongoose-unique-validator 1.0.5
++ should 11.2.1
++ supertest 3.0.0
 + Bootstrap 3
 + React Google Maps 6
 + Superagent 3
 + React Select 1
 + React Router 2
-+ Firebase 3
 + Auth0 Lock 10

+## Testing

 ## Data Model Design.